 California Health Interview Study – the nation's largest state health survey is conducted every two years on a wide range of health topics, giving a detailed picture of the health and health care needs of California's large and diverse population.
 AskCHIS.com is the free, easy-to-use online Web tool that allows you to search for statistics on dozens of health topics, using data from CHIS.
 AskCHIS.com draws upon California’s rich racial and ethnic diversity to provide a comprehensive health snapshot of often underrepresented ethnic and racial groups.
 It also enables users to examine health topics by age, gender and income level, Los Angeles, CA.

-County Health Rankings – the first set of reports to rank the overall health of every county in all 50 states.
+County Health Rankings & Roadmaps – the first set of reports to rank the overall health of every county in all 50 states.
 The report released by the University of Wisconsin's Population Health Institute and the Robert Wood Johnson Foundation, help public health and community leaders, policy-makers, consumers and others to see how healthy their county is, compare it with others within their state and find ways to improve the health of their community.
 Each county is ranked within the state on how healthy people are and how long they live.
-They also are ranked on key factors that affect health such as: smoking, obesity, binge drinking, access to primary care providers, rates of high school graduation, rates of violent crime, air pollution levels, liquor store density, unemployment rates and number of children living in poverty.
-News Release, February 10, 2010.
+They also are ranked on key factors that affect health such as: smoking, obesity, binge drinking, access to primary care providers, rates of high school graduation, rates of violent crime, air pollution levels, liquor store news release.

 UCLA Center for Health Policy Research – one of the nation's leading health policy research centers and the premier source of health policy information for California.
 Established in 1994, the Center is based in the UCLA School of Public Health.
 The Center improves the public's health by advancing health policy through research, public service, community partnership, and education, Los Angeles, CA.